 I did my PhD at VILAB, EPFL supervised by Amir Zamir and Pierre Dillenbourg.
 My research is on the intersection of computer vision and machine learning and in particular, making models more robust and adaptive.
+Before that, I did a Master in Machine Learning at the University of Cambridge, with a focus on bayesian methods.
+In my past life, I was a quant in New York and London and worked on creating systematic investment strategies for equity portfolios (or, a glorified coin flipper).

 Publications